612-306-9558

-Homes for Sale with ADU
+Homes for Sale with ADUs & ADU Building

 Homes for Sale with ADUs in Grand Junction and Mesa County

 An Accessory Dwelling Unit (ADU) in Mesa County, Colorado, refers to a secondary residential unit on a single-family lot that is independent and self-contained.
-Many people search for homes for sale with ADUs in Grand Junction, Fruita, Palisade and all of Mesa County.
+Many people search for Homes for Sale with ADUs in Grand Junction, Fruita, Palisade and all of Mesa County.
 ADUs are also known as a bungalow, mother-in-law suite, cottage, secondary dwelling unit, studio apartment or tiny house.
 Around here, it is also called a casita, which means small house in Spanish.
 I personally don’t like the term granny flat, but they can be called that too!
 I like the term income suite.

 Homes for sale with ADUs in Grand Junction typically offer units that are smaller than the primary residence and can be attached to the main house, such as a converted garage or basement, or detached as a separate structure like a backyard cottage or tiny house.
 ADUs are regulated by our local Mesa County zoning laws and building codes to ensure safety and compliance with housing standards.